mechanikalk/blockchain_programming/Bitcoin_Script.md

 }
 ```

 We can see that this is indeed a valid scriptPubKey.
 Go ahead sign and send this transaction and then look up the TXID on blockcypher.
 You will notice that the output is displayed with 'Unknown script type'.
 This means that we are outside of the standard bitcoin transaction types.
 If we want to create these types of advanced scripts we will have to use what is known as P2SH.
 However, even with P2SH, unless we use a "standard" script within P2SH the wallet will also not recognize the transaction.
-This makes it quite difficult to deal with non-standard scripts without creating scripts to interpret the non-standard inputs and create non-standard outputs.
+This makes it quite difficult to deal with non-standard scripts without creating custom wallet code to interpret the non-standard inputs and create non-standard outputs.

+***Assignment Deliverable 5:*** Create a P2PKH transaction that has a math equation similar to the above that uses at least 5 operations and evaluates to 01.
+Use decoderawtransaction and report the output.
+Broadcast the transaction and report the TxId.

 # Create a P2PKH wrapped P2SH transaction

+Unfortunately, native bitcoin script has a couple of drawbacks.
+First, it adds alot of bytes and code to the blockchain.
+Second, if I want to use this encumbrance I will need to communicate the script to all senders before they send a transaction.
+Lets say I want to use this for accounts recievables which is a multisig because I need this for corporate accounting controls.
+Using native Bitcoin script would be very difficult because I would need each one of my customers to use a long complex script when sending me money.
+Additionally, my customers would have to bear the cost of sending the transaction with a more costly script.
+A solution to this problem is to use what are known as P2SH scripts.
+This is another type of encumbrance that uses the hash of my script to encumber funds.
+This allows complex scripts to be created which don't need to be stored on chain with every incoming transaction.
+Allows simple addresses to be created so the sender can send money without needing to know the complex script.
+This introduces a new concept known as a redeem script.

 # Tutorial on Advanced Scripting